saadnsyed/saadnsyed.github.io/README.md

-# personal-site
+# My Personal Website
-My personal website and blog
+This site links to my public profiles (e.g. linkedin, github) and hosts some of my writing.